Save up to 30 % on your Squarespace plan today!

 |24/7 customer support||✘||Only via email|

 Both Weebly and Squarespace Have Responsive Customer SupportBoth Weebly and Squarespace offer extensive knowledge bases with articles, tutorials, and webinars on all aspects of website building.
 Each also has an engaged community forum.
 Weebly offers email and live chat support on lower-tiered plans, while the more expensive options also have phone support.
 Weebly’s customer support is available every day from 6 a.m. to 6 p.m., US Pacific Time.
 Replies via live chat typically arrive within a few minutes (mine did), and Weebly’s support agents are friendly and helpful.
 Squarespace offers 24/7 email support, while live chat is available Monday – Friday from 4 a.m. to 8 p.m.
 EDT.
 Unfortunately, Squarespace doesn’t offer phone support.
-Squarespace’s customer support team is quite busy due to a high number of requests, so you may wait a little while before support is able to chat with you.
-Nonetheless, its agents are very efficient and provide detailed answers.
+Squarespace’s customer support team experiences a significant influx of requests, resulting in a slight waiting period before they can engage in a chat with you.
+Nevertheless, the team’s proficient agents remain highly effective in furnishing comprehensive responses.
 While both Weebly and Squarespace have helpful customer support, I’m giving the win to Weebly because it offers phone support and it’s a little bit easier to reach.